-- (1) This Article applies to a person who is arrested under an Article 2 warrant, including a person who is treated as having been so arrested under Article 4(3) or (6). - (2) The person must be brought before the Magistrate as soon as is practicable. - (3) If the Magistrate is satisfied - (a) that the warrant - the Magistrate shall make an order (a "delivery order") that the person be delivered up - in accordance with arrangements made by the Minister for Home Affairs.
+- (1) This Article applies to a person who is arrested under an Article 2 warrant, including a person who is treated as having been so arrested under Article 4(3) or (6). - (2) The person must be brought before the Magistrate as soon as is practicable. - (3) If the Magistrate is satisfied - (a) that the warrant - (i) is a warrant of the ICC and has been duly endorsed under Article 2(3), or - (ii) has been issued under Article 2(4); and - (b) that the person is the person named or described in the warrant, the Magistrate shall make an order (a "delivery order") that the person be delivered up - in accordance with arrangements made by the Minister for Home Affairs.